-Even though the rain would have us thinking it’s spring, make no mistake, it’s summer and there’s a lot more to come.
-From enchanting candlelight concerts, to expansive patio bars and beer gardens, to a whirlwind of museum exhibits, bars, restaurants, and things to do, here’s a comprehensive list of 60 awesome things to do in Houston this August!
-[Featured image: @sugarroomhtx]
+We’re smack dab in the middle of summer and the sun isn’t stopping.
+From enchanting candlelight concerts, to expansive patio bars and beer gardens, to a whirlwind of museum exhibits, bars, restaurants, and miscellaneous activities, here’s a comprehensive list of 100 awesome things to do in Houston this August!

-Experience a magical spring here in Houston thanks to the amazing indoor and outdoor venues the city has to offer.
-Luckily, Fever Originals has brought its popular Candlelight concert series to beautiful venues for the season with concerts that include:
+Experience a magical summer here in Houston thanks to the amazing venues the city has to offer.
+Luckily, Fever Originals has brought its popular Candlelight concert series to beautiful venues for the season with concerts.
+Highlights include:

 Artwork from the iconic post-impressionist painter Vincent Van Gogh will come to life in a 360-degree digital spectacle that’ll illuminate and transform the physical space into a fully immersive exhibit.
 You’ll see Van Gogh’s work take over the walls and encompass your surroundings through the lenses of several dozen projectors, hyper-realistic VR headsets, or a mix of both.